nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 * `find -s KEYWORD1 / KEYWORD2 / KEYWORD3`

 ## Graphs
-By using the command following commands, users can get a visual representation of the time spent on each activity and their progress.
+By using the following commands, users can get a visual representation of the time spent on each activity and their current progress.
-There are 3 types of graphs supported are :
+The 3 types of graphs are :
  * *Activity time graph* - Total time spent on each activity: `graph`
  * *Tags time graph* - Total time spent on each tag: `graph tags`
  * *Activity targets graph* - Progress of each activity in relation to its targeted time: `graph targets`